Bytesimal/calchaSolve/README.md

 This is my implementation of such a program.
 It has been developed and tested on `go1.15.6` but it should be compatible with most past and future versions.

+### Reason for using Go

+Go is my favourite language since it makes things very concise.
+I feel that it solves many of the problems plaguing other, possibly more popular languages such as redundant imports, builtin code testing/benchmarking and readability.

+Go also has a good low-level `http` package which gives great control over the processing of network requests efficiently.
+Also, the static typing and compilation gives increased performance, though that may not be necessary for this puzzle.

 ### Installation

 - To build the binary, run `go build -i ./cmd/calchasolve`